Big Love: Critical opinion

 Review aggregate Metacritic indicated positive critical response for all five seasons.
 The average scores for the first through fourth seasons were 72/100, 71/100, 79/100, and 70/100, indicating "generally favorable reviews".
 The fifth and final season received an average score of 85/100, or "universal acclaim".
-Based on its overall Metaritic score of 75, Business Insider ranked the series at number 29 in its 2017 list of every HBO series ranked "from best to worst".
+Based on its overall Metacritic score of 75, Business Insider ranked the series at number 29 in its 2017 list of every HBO series ranked "from best to worst".

 Upon its debut, reaction to the series was mixed-to-positive.
 Initial raves came from publications such as Time magazine, The Wall Street Journal, and New York Daily News.
 James Poniewozik described it as a "first-rate drama" and Dorothy Rabinowitz said it was "seriously compelling".
 Publications such as Entertainment Weekly, The New Yorker, Variety, the Boston Globe, and The Hollywood Reporter were all positive as well.
 Notable detractors included Robert Lloyd of the Los Angeles Times, who said it ultimately "didn't convince"; Doug Elfman of the Chicago Sun-Times, who felt its quality didn't match its concept; and John Leonard of New York magazine, describing it as "more soapy than salacious".

 By the second season, critical reception warmed.
 Maureen Ryan of The Huffington Post and noted critic Alan Sepinwall remained ambivalent towards the show; otherwise critics were uniformly positive.
 In particular, several critics noted improvements from season one.
 Gillian Flynn of Entertainment Weekly wrote, "Big Love has dropped the last vestiges of its ostentatious quirkiness and fashioned itself into a rich and grounded family drama", and Diane Werts of Newsday said that "'Big Love' does more this year than you might expect, and more richly, more provocatively, more dramatically and amusingly, too."
 The second season was cited among the best shows of 2007 by numerous publications, including PopMatters, the San Francisco Chronicle, Time, Entertainment Weekly and NPR.